TBrost/Brost-Resume/docs/index.md

 `April 2022 - Aug 2022`
-__Advisors Excel__, Marketing Operations Intern, Topeka, KS Collaborated with a variety of teams and individuals across the marketing and IT departments on various projects providing data and process insights and implementation strategies.
+__Advisors Excel__, Marketing Operations Intern, Topeka, KS Collaborated with a variety of teams and individuals across the marketing and IT departments on projects providing data and process insights and implementation strategies.
 - Advised on future growth solutions as part of a Data Analytics and Management research team.
+This culminated in an eventual contract with one of the evaluated vendors.
-	- Evaluated multiple 3rd party SaaS and PaaS providers in addition to the capacity of internal development possibilites.
+	- Developed qualitative process to evaluate multiple costs and benefits of 3rd party SaaS and PaaS providers vs. internal development.
 	- Met with and analyzed data situations and needs of each division of the marketing department
-	- Aggregated and compared findings from interviews and pitches with companies and their abilites to meet the specific needs of each division at Advisors Excel (AE).
+	- Aggregated and compared findings from interviews and pitches with companies and their abilities to meet the specific needs of each division at Advisors Excel (AE).
-- Provided Power-BI dashboards for website data analytics allowing for first time views of aggregate and comparison level data across websites.
+- Built Power-BI dashboards for website data analytics, creating an unprecedented view of aggregate and comparison level data across websites allowing for actionable analysis for the development team.
-	- Researched and developed R-scripts to effeciently call and aggregate website traffic and interaction data using google analytics API's for the 1800+ individual websites managed by AE.
+	- Researched and developed R-scripts to efficiently call and aggregate website traffic and interaction data using google analytics API's for the 1800+ individual websites managed by AE.
-	- Further wrangled and formatted data within Power-BI to show actionable insights and trends based on individual, comparison and aggregate site data.
+	- Wrangled and formatted data within Power-BI to show actionable insights and trends based on individual, comparison, and aggregate site data.

 `July 2021 - Sep 2021`
 __Reseach and Business Development Center__, - Research Analyst, Rexburg, ID

-- Worked with a small team to analyze past data and results from previous studies to recreate and improve upon a generalized economic survey and study of Madison county in comparison to Idaho and Eastern Idaho..
+- Worked with a small team to analyze past data and results from previous studies to recreate and improve upon a generalized economic survey and study of Madison county in comparison to Idaho and Eastern Idaho.
 - This was used to help plan and promote specific industries within the area and identify sectors of economic leakages for Madison county Idaho.